PHOTO TOUR OVERVIEW

 We reserve the right to make any changes to the program as a result of the weather.
 It is a trip into nature and unfortunately, we have no control over the weather conditions on site.
 A superior and cautious behaviour to minimize the risk of injury is our first priority.
 Nevertheless, we would like to mention that all travel activities are at your own risk.

-Insurance is the responsibility of each travel participant.
+Insurance is in the responsibility of each travel participant.
 As the organizer and workshop manager, we are excluded from any liability.
 The workshop is conducted in all weather conditions.
 By registering for this course the participant confirms that he has understood this important information and thus accepts this clause.

 • Maximum number of persons (inclusive tour leaders) as per government advised.